 We are a little behind this year — note that in some years, our holiday card is definitely more New Year’s than Christmas! — so the recipes have not been determined yet, but here are some favorites from past years.

-3. Let meat rest 15 minutes before carving.
+3. Let the meat rest 15 minutes before carving.

 2. Whisk remaining ingredients in small bowl to blend.
 Pour over noodle mixture.
 Season with salt and pepper to taste and toss to blend.

-If you want to make your own holiday recipe book, here’s our tips:
+If you want to make your own holiday recipe book, here are our tips:

 - Limit booklet to 3 copy paper size pages.
 This will keep your booklet weight including envelope to just one stamp.